PastryDoll/ARK/Readme.md

 2) Run `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.8.1/deploy/static/provider/cloud/deploy.yaml` for using the nginx ingress

+4)You would probably need to define a secret (for the JWT) on your Kubernetes by using

+`kubectl create secret generic jwt-secret --from-literal=JWT_KEY=yoursecret`

-3) Run `npm install` inside the auth folder.
+3) Run `npm install` inside the auth & client folder.

-4) Build the docker image on /auth with:
+4) Build the docker image on /auth & /client with:

-`docker build -t caio/auth`.
+`docker build -t caio/auth`. (also for client)

 5) Run